csdms/ivy/lessons/conda/index.md

 # Anaconda and conda

-One feature of Python that makes it a great language for science is its abundance of packages (numpy! scipy! pandas! xarray! pymt!).
+One feature of Python that makes it a great language for science is its abundance of packages (numpy! scipy! pandas! xarray! landlab!).
 Package management can be difficult, though, especially when a typical Python installation contains dozens of packages.